tommy-mitchell/bin-path-cli/readme.md

 alias bin-path-map="bin-path dist.js:::src.ts"
 ```

-#### Notice
+> [!NOTE]

-The feature is under-tested and the syntax is subject to change.
+> The feature is under-tested and the syntax is subject to change.
 If you have any problems or suggestings, please [file an issue](https://github.com/tommy-mitchell/bin-path-cli/issues/new).

 ## Related